 10. Write More

-For example, when a story grows in your mind, let it flow into something magical because that is part of being an author.
-Some stories will be stronger than others, so have a few bad apples to get to that golden apple.
+When a story grows in your mind, let it flow into something magical because that is part of being an author.
+Some stories will be stronger than others, so write a few bad apples to get to that golden apple.

 We hope you found our tips helpful!
 If you have any others, let us know in the comments below or on social media. #includas #IncludasWrites